Maximizer02/maximum-brainfuck/README.md

 - "%" : Condition is true when the current cells value is divisible by he cached value.
 - "\\" : Invert the current Condition value.
 - '"' : Insert string into tape via code, inserts in the same way as ";".
 Can also be used for Integer Literals with "0d\\"(decimal), "0b\\"(binary) and "0x\\"(hexadecimal)
 - "´" : Call a Method by Name.
-Name defined directly after the \( in declaration.
+Name defined directly after the "\(" in declaration.
+End Name with space;

 ### Demo code